 The stpcpy function has variants named stpcpy32 and stpcpy64 for use with 32-bit and 64-bit pointer sizes, respectively.
-See the VSI C Run-Time Library Reference Manual for OpenVMS Systems [https://vmssoftware.com/docs/VSI_CRTL_REF.pdf] for more information on using pointer-size-specific functions.
+See the VSI C Run-Time Library Reference Manual for OpenVMS Systems [https://docs.vmssoftware.com/vsi-c-run-time-library-reference-manual-for-openvms-systems/#THE 64 BIT SEC] for more information on using pointer-size-specific functions.

 The function stpcpy uses strlen to determine the length of src then copies the src to dest.
-The difference from the strcpy function is that stpcpy returns a pointer to the final '\0', and not to the beginning of the line.
+The difference from the strcpy function is that stpcpy returns a pointer to the final '\0' and not to the beginning of the line.